What's My Name? (Rihanna song): Music video

-Rihanna shot the music video for the song on September 26, 2010, in the Lower East Side of New York City and also a small scene in India with Raam Kapoor and director Philip Andelman.
+Rihanna shot the music video for the song on September 26, 2010, on the Lower East Side of Manhattan in New York City and also a small scene in India with Raam Kapoor and director Philip Andelman.
 Parts of the video shot with Drake were filmed on October 27, 2010.
 The music video premiered on November 12, 2010, on Rihanna's Vevo channel on YouTube.

 The video starts with different shots from the city, then turns to a store where Drake is speaking to the cashier.
 Rihanna enters, grabbing his attention.
-She smiles at him and walks towards a fridge and grabs a milk package.
+She smiles at him and walks towards a fridge and grabs a milk carton.
 Drake follows her and his verse begins.
-He holds her hand as he raps his verse, the milk package falls from her hand as she holds his, thus spilling milk on the floor.
+He holds her hand as he raps his verse, the milk carton falls from her hand as she holds his, thus spilling milk on the floor.
 When Drake's verse is over, Rihanna pushes him and walks away with a smile.

-When Rihanna's verse starts, she is shown walking on the street and dancing.
-Shots of people playing instruments and walking on the street are shown, in addition to scenes where Rihanna and Drake are in a bedroom together, flirting, talking and drinking champagne.
+When Rihanna's verse starts, she is shown walking on the street, dancing, greeting regular folks, and singing.
+Shots of people playing instruments and walking on the street are shown, in addition to scenes where Rihanna and Drake are in a bedroom together, flirting, talking, eating Chinese takeout, and drinking champagne.
 The final scene shows Rihanna in an outdoor Jamaican-themed night party with the people already shown are now playing instruments as Rihanna sings and dances.
 The video ends with Drake kissing Rihanna on her cheek in the bedroom.
+As of August 2025, the video has surpassed 1 billion views on YouTube.